saferGPMLE/saferGPMLE/safergpy/README.md

 ## Datasets

-Datasets are located under `./datasets`.
+All the datasets used for experiments are located under `./datasets`, divided in two subdirectories `/single_doe` and `/repetitions`.

-Corresponding to each of the following test functions (input dimension
+Inside `/single_doe`, corresponding to each of the following test functions (input dimension
 d) we have four datasets of sizes 3d, 5d, 10d and 20d, respectively.

   * Branin function (d=2)